programmfabrik/fylr-install/docker/README.md

 # Requirements

-* Since fylr requires a fully running installation of docker, refer to it's official documentation [how to install docker](https://docs.docker.com/engine/install/) and follow these steps.
-* The containers are linux containers, so you need a linux server or linux virtual machine.
 * 16 GB of RAM
+* The below mentioned containers are linux containers, so you need a linux server or linux virtual machine.
+* fylr requires a running container engine.
+And in the here proposed installation method, we use docker-compose.
+So refer to docker's official documentation: [how to install docker](https://docs.docker.com/engine/install/) and follow these steps.
+* Also install docker-compose, for example under Debian Linux by `apt-get install docker-compose`.
+* Currently, you need to provide a service that listens at port 443 and encrypts via https, as a proxy to fylr at port 127.0.0.1:8080.
+ * This will be changed until early 2023. flyr will then directly listen at port 443 and retrieve a certificate from letsencrypt.

 The following commands assume a Debian or Ubuntu server as an example and a bash shell.

-* Memory setting for elastic search:
+* Memory setting needed for elasticsearch:

 ```bash
 echo "vm.max_map_count=262144" >> /etc/sysctl.d/99-memory_for_elasticearch.conf